varundxd/varundxd/README.md

 ### ⚡ Fun Fact of the Day
 <!--START_FUN_FACT-->
-> 💡 JavaScript and Java are completely unrelated languages.
+> 💡 The Stack Overflow website was launched in 2008.
 <!--END_FUN_FACT-->

 ## 🌐 Socials: